Barbara Kirkmeyer: 2022 congressional campaign

 On November 15, 2021, Kirkmeyer announced she was running to represent Colorado's new 8th congressional district.
-On June 28, 2022, she won the Republican primary and advanced to the November general election ultimately losing to Democratic opponent, Yadira Caraveo.
+On June 28, 2022, she won the Republican primary and advanced to the November general election ultimately losing to Democratic opponent Yadira Caraveo.
+Her decision prompted Weld County Commissioner Scott James to enter the Republican primary.
+As a state senator, Kirkmeyer sponsored 49 passed bills and proposed unsuccessful primary election reforms.
+She has disagreed with state Republican leadership on budget votes and LGBTQ+ issues.

 During Kirkmeyer's campaign, she notably removed her stances on abortion from her website.
 She is one of Colorado's most anti-abortion lawmakers, supporting banning the procedure and some forms of contraception and celebrating the overturning of Roe v.
 Wade.
+She did not have to give up her state senate seat to run for Congress; Colorado state senators serve staggered four-year terms, and Kirkmeyer was not up for reelection until 2024.

+In 2024, Kirkmeyer declined to run for Colorado's 8th congressional district, choosing instead to seek reelection to the state Senate.